WomensLaw serves and supports all survivors, no matter their sex or gender.

 • voluntarily abandoning a child;

-• when a parent or guardian exploits the child or allows another person to do so by forcing or allowing the child to perform any act, including but not limited to, using the child to perform an obscene act in order to make money or receive some other benefit;
+• when a parent or guardian exploits the child or allows another person to do so by forcing or allowing the child to perform any act, including but not limited to, using the child to perform an obscene act for the parent’s/guardian’s benefit;

-• doing an act that if it were criminally prosecuted would be a crime against the child’s physical, mental, emotional health and integrity, including sexual abuse of the child or human trafficking; and
+• an act that, if criminally prosecuted, would be a crime against the child’s physical, mental, and emotional health and integrity, including sexual abuse of the child or human trafficking; and

 • committing domestic violence in front of a child.1